Hi, I'm Tyler 👋

 My Journey

 My path to computer science has been anything but conventional.
-I started with a degree in Biomedical Engineering from VCU, thinking I'd build medical devices.
-Instead, I found myself drawn to the software side—building web applications, distributed systems, and eventually leading engineering teams.
+I started with a degree in Biomedical Engineering (VCU), planning to build medical devices.
+I was quickly drawn to software—shipping production systems, leading engineering teams, and learning how to make complex systems robust and maintainable.

-After nearly a decade in industry, AlphaFold's breakthrough in 2018 crystallized something for me: machine learning wasn't just another tool—it was going to revolutionize science in ways I hadn't imagined.
-That realization sent me back to school to build the foundational knowledge I needed to be part of that revolution.
+After nearly a decade in industry, breakthroughs like AlphaFold and the rapid scaling of language models crystallized something for me: machine learning wasn't just another tool—it was going to revolutionize science in ways I hadn't imagined.
+That pushed me to deepen my foundations and focus on alignment: making powerful systems understandable, steerable, and trustworthy.
+That sent me back to school to pair strong systems skills with rigorous ML.

 Experience